Rob Bonta: Criminal justice reform

 Bonta joined Assemblymember Kevin McCarty and other colleagues in 2019 as a lead author of Assembly Bill 1506, a bill to mandate an independent review of officers involved in shootings in California by the California Department of Justice.
 The bill was signed into law in September 2020 by Newsom.

 Following the murder of George Floyd and a July 2020 incident in Central Park involving a white woman calling 9-1-1 to report a black man who asked her to obey park rules, Bonta introduced legislation that would criminalize knowingly making a false call to the police based on someone's race, religion, or gender.

-In February 2021, CalMatters reported that Bonta had regularly solicited donations, also known as "behested payments", from companies with business before California's legislature for his wife's nonprofit organization.

 Attorney General of California

-On March 24, 2021, Governor Gavin Newsom announced that he would be appointing Bonta as Attorney General of California to succeed Xavier Becerra, who had resigned the position to become U.S. Secretary of Health and Human Services under President Joe Biden.
-He assumed the office on April 23, 2021, and won a full term for the office in the general election in November 2022.
-Bonta is the first Filipino-American to hold the office.
+On March 24, 2021, Governor Gavin Newsom announced that he would be appointing Bonta as Attorney General of California to succeed Xavier Becerra, who had resigned the position to become Secretary of Health and Human Services under President Joe Biden.

-On June 28, 2022, Bonta released an online dashboard containing data on firearms in what he said was an effort to improve transparency and increase public trust.
-The following day, the site was taken down after the discovery of a vulnerability in the site that had allowed the unauthorized disclosure of personal information.
-The dashboard had allowed sensitive information about concealed-carry weapon permit holders in the state to be accessed and downloaded.
-Additionally, data from the following dashboards were also impacted: Assault Weapon Registry, Handguns Certified for Sale, Dealer Record of Sale, Firearm Safety Certificate, and Gun Violence Restraining Order dashboards.
-The information exposed included names, date of birth, gender, race, driver’s license number, addresses, and criminal history.
-Gun rights advocates criticized the breach, with the California Rifle & Pistol Association saying it had "put the lives of judges, prosecutors, domestic violence victims and everyday citizens at risk" and gave criminals "a map to their homes".
-The leak happened less than a week after a major Supreme Court case, New York State Rifle & Pistol Association, Inc. v.
-Bruen, had struck down New York's system for issuing concealed carry permits, systems that had been allowed in California counties prior to the ruling.
-Bonta condemned the incident, saying, it was "unacceptable and falls short of...expectations for this department", and that he was "deeply disturbed and angered", while his office said it was investigating how much information might have been exposed.